lzwjava/TabsKiller/README.md

 # Features

-1. Automatically close oldest tabs when number of tabs is more than x.
+1. Automatically close the oldest tabs when the number of tabs exceeds a set limit.
-2. Can customize the x (tabs maximum)
+2. Customize the maximum number of tabs (x) according to your preference.
-3. Can lock some pattern url, so tabs matched the pattern will not be closed even when there are too much tabs.
+3. Lock specific URL patterns to ensure that tabs matching those patterns remain open, even when there are too many tabs open.

 # 特性